Revolutionary Housing League: History

 In May 2022 a group calling themselves the Revolutionary Workers Union (RWU) began squatting in a building on Eden Quay in Dublin and dubbed it "James Connolly House".
 The building was owned by the Salvation Army and was reportedly being refurbished for use by Ukrainian refugees fleeing the Russian invasion.
 The Salvation Army said the refurbishment had to be stopped because of the squatters.
 The RWU claimed there was no evidence that the building was being refurbished before their arrival.
 The group claimed to refurbish the building themselves, which they said was derelict, and were operating it as a homeless shelter amongst other uses.
 In late May, the High Court ruled that the squatters must leave and in early June, after the RWU said they would not abide by the order, they were evicted by the Garda Síochána.

 Following their expulsion from Eden Quay in June 2022, the Revolutionary Housing League was created as a separate organisation from the Revolutionary Workers Union.

 In June 2023, several court hearings were held in relation to a Dublin City property being developed to house the elderly being squatted by the RHL.

+In May 2026, the Revolutionary Housing League occupied the long-vacant Ardee House pub in Dublin's Liberties and announced plans to reopen the building as the "Anne Devlin Community Centre".
+The occupation became public on 25 May after activists invited local residents into the premises and stated that they intended to develop the site into a community space and cafe.
+The property had been closed since 2010 and has been owned by Black Sheep Investments since 2017.
+Members of the group said they had cleaned and repaired parts of the building, restored electricity and running water, and received offers of assistance from local tradespeople.
+The RHL described the action as a response to the lack of community facilities in the Liberties and to the broader condition of working-class areas in Dublin.
+The occupation prompted a Garda public order response on 25 May after the property owner, whiskey entrepreneur Jack Teeling, became aware of the situation.
+Gardaí attended the premises during the afternoon, while supporters gathered outside following social media calls for solidarity.
+The confrontation ended without escalation, and most officers later withdrew.
+Local residents quoted in coverage of the occupation expressed support for the project, citing concerns about the growth of hotels and student accommodation in the area without corresponding community infrastructure.
+Before the occupation, Black Sheep Investments had submitted plans to redevelop the site into 14 apartments with a ground-floor community facility, although Dublin City Council had ruled the planning application invalid pending resubmission.